lukstafi/navi-parens/README.md

 * Code blocks.

 Each of the sources comes in two variants.
-* The bracket scopes come from either a judicious use of the built-in `Go to Bracket` command, or just looking for the delimiter characters.
+* The bracket scopes come from either a judicious use of the built-in `Go to Bracket` command, or just looking for the delimiters.
 * The block scopes come from either semantic symbol providers, as in the outline view, where the corresponding scope is the full range of a definition; or from indentation.

 An indentation scope comprises a less-indented line followed by at least one more-indented line.
 The first, less-indented line is a big opening delimiter for the indentation scope: none of it is inside the scope, and only the first non-whitespace position and earlier are outside the scope.
 The closing delimiter is the whitespace from the end of the last indented line to before the first non-whitespace position of the less-indented following line.
+Currently, if there is an empty line at the end of an indentation scope, the `Go Past Next Scope` and `Go To Down Scope` commands put the cursor there.

-The `Raw` mode for bracket scopes is useful for navigating within comments or string literals, and does not cause "jitter" like the `JumpToBracket` mode does.
+The `Raw` mode for bracket scopes is useful as it enables navigating within comments or string literals, and does not cause "jitter" like the `JumpToBracket` mode does.
 However, it is less reliable since it will count brackets even if they were not intended as delimiters.

 ## Some use cases